 Crumbled Bacon vs. Wrapped

 A lot of other jalapeno popper recipes have you wrapping the popper in the bacon.
 I prefer adding it crumbled inside and on top.
-This keeps that great bacon flavor, but reduces the greasy-ness of the bacon wrapped popper.
+This keeps that great bacon flavor but reduces the greasy-ness of the bacon-wrapped popper.

-Plus, have you every tried to take a nice easy bite of a bacon wrapped popper?
+Plus, have you ever tried to take a nice easy bite of a bacon-wrapped popper?
 Tried - right but then did you awkwardly get the bacon and pull it off and then have this weird piece of bacon hanging from your mouth that you had to eat and then you're left with the other half of the popper without any bacon?
 Right, oh no me neither...
 Ha.
 BUT this way, you can take a bite of your jalapeño popper, save the mess, and be sure you have bacon in your next bite!

 With that said - if you're just eating your popper in one bite like a boss, well, then that's not a problem!
-But still, adding the crumbled bacon still less messy when you're taking that one big bite!
+But still, adding the crumbled bacon is still less messy when you're taking that one big bite!

 Step 6: Broil, just long enough to soften and cook the jalapeno.

-Ahh a classic Jalapeno Popper from scratch with home grown jalapenos and two from scratch cheeses!
+Ahh, a classic Jalapeno Popper from scratch with homegrown jalapenos and two from scratch cheeses!
 Vacation scratch cooking for the win!
 Now for the next win: my husband becoming an IronMan!

 Our Other Favorite Party Snacks